Micahs0Day/micahs0day.github.io/_posts/2022-02-05-Blue_Team_Stuff.md

 *Fulfills the DoD 8570 compliance requirement and is one of the most well-known Security certifications.
 A lot of private companies require this certification for security operations positions.*

 > [CompTIA CySA+](https://www.comptia.org/certifications/cybersecurity-analyst) <br>
-*Next step up from the CySA+, piggybacks on a lot of the material covered in the Security+, great for those wanting to level up their skills and validate their security knowledge.*
+*Next step up from the CySA+.
+This certification piggybacks on a lot of the material covered in the Security+, great for those wanting to level up their skills and validate their security knowledge.*

 ### <ins> Hands on Security Operations: </ins>